Peterpiotr/siguren-documentation/docs/source/archives/motosuiveur-o-m-manual---ms1hr-bci_reviewed.rst

 **Figure 3** MS Electrical control

-The block diagram of the electrical control system shown on figure 4 represents the input/output signals between the hoist and the MS system.
+The block diagram of the electrical control system shown on figure 4 represents the input/output signals between the hoist and the MotoSuiveur® System.
 The presented block diagram shows all possible inputs and outputs of the MS. For each project, the specific set of inputs and outputs used is predefined.